exercism/clojure/exercises/concept/bird-watcher/.docs/hints.md

 ## Increment today's count

-The [`update`] function can be used to return a new vector with a different element at a given index.
+The [`update`][update] function can be used to return a new vector with a different element at a given index.

 The [`count`][count] function can be used to find the length of the vector.